Simple Swimming Strokes

 backstroke guide graphic

 Now, for this technique, you begin by positioning yourself on your back with one arm at your side and the other held up above your head in a horizontal position.
 Then, keeping your body in line, you move the arm above your head under the water to rest at your side while simultaneously moving the other arm that was resting at your side up out of the water so that it is above your head.
-Continuously repeat this process while kicking your legs beneath the surface to perfect the stroke.
+Continuously repeat this process while kicking your legs beneath the surface to perfect the swim stroke.

 freestyle stroke guide graphic

 Lastly, we have the freestyle stroke.
 This stroke is similar to the backstroke, only this time you are on your stomach.
 With one arm extended in front of you and the other at your side, you kick off and move the extended arm underwater, back towards you.
 As that arm is moving, your other arm should be extended out, lifting out of the water.
-As you move the arm that is above water, your face should be turned in that direction to breathe.
-Once that arm has gone beneath the water and your other arm exits the water, your face should be facing that direction.